 The Company has an established stock option plan, which provides that the Board of Directors may grant stock options to eligible directors, officers and employees.
 Under the plan, eligible directors, officers and employees are granted the right to purchase shares of common stock at a price established by the Board of Directors on the date the options are granted but in no circumstances below fair market value of the shares at the date of grant.
+Under the plan, options granted to employees vest 1 year after the grant date.
+Options granted to the Company's board members vest at time of the grant date.

-On May 1, 2020, the Company reset the option pool to 20% of the issued and outstanding common shares on that date.
-Formal approval for the reset was received from the TSXV on May 20, 2020.
-A total of 7,618,320 common shares are authorized for issuance under the plan, of which 287,870 are available to be granted at 2021 year-end (1,481,870 at 2020 year-end).
-On November 30, 2021, there are 4,680,650 options outstanding of which 3,407,650 are exercisable (vested).
+On May 10, 2022, the Company reset the option pool to 20% of the issued and outstanding common shares on that date.
+Formal approval for the reset was received from the TSXV on June 17, 2022.
+A total of 8,176,280 common shares then became authorized for issuance under the plan.
+There were 2,941,130 options available to be granted as of November 30, 2022 (287,870 at 2021 year-end).
+On November 30, 2022, there are 4,330,150 options outstanding of which 3,482,150 are exercisable (vested).
 No consideration is payable on the grant of an option with options generally vesting after one year from the date of grant.